 You should include exercise and everyday physical activity in your dietary plan.

-Visit MyPlate to find more information about the Dietary Guidelines for Americans 2015.
-The site can also give you the right dietary recommendations for your age, sex, and physical activity level.
+Visit MyPlate to find more information about the Dietary Guidelines for Americans 2015-2020.
+The site can also give you the right dietary advice for your age, sex, and physical activity level.

 Along with balanced meals, you should drink more fluids if you are breastfeeding.
 You may find that you become very thirsty while the baby is nursing.
 Water and milk are good choices.
 Try keeping a pitcher of water and even some healthy snacks beside your bed or breastfeeding chair.